Scroll to navigation

 The indexfile parameter is the name of a text index file in ca format containing certificate revocation information.

-If the -index option is specified then this command switches to responder mode, otherwise it is in client mode.
-The request(s) the responder processes can be either specified on the command line (using -issuer and -serial options), supplied in a file (using the -reqin option) or via external OCSP clients (if -port or -url is specified).
+If the index option is specified the ocsp utility is in responder mode, otherwise it is in client mode.
+The request(s) the responder processes can be either specified on the command line (using issuer and serial options), supplied in a file (using the reqin option) or via external OCSP clients (if port or url is specified).

 The certificate to sign OCSP responses with.